kestra-io/docs/content/blogs/YYYY-MM-DD-what-is-an-orchestrator.md

 ## Orchestration vs. Automation

-It’s important to distinguish between orchestration and automation since they're related but often confused:
+At this point, you might ask yourself: what's the difference between automation and orchestration?
+Well, these two concepts are somehow related, but are diffetenr.
+Let's see:

 - **Automation** refers to the execution of individual tasks or actions without manual intervention.
 For example, automatically triggering a test suite after a code commit is automation.